 “Through the EDIIE Awards, Diversity Abroad recognizes the institutions, organizations and individuals whose innovative work support equitable access to the benefits of global education that improve student academic success, interpersonal growth and career readiness.
 We congratulate the 2019 EDIIE Award recipients for their work to democratize global education and ultimately unlock the doors of opportunity for the students they serve,” says Andrew Gordon, CEO & Founder of Diversity Abroad.

-For many years, CAPA has supported a broad range of initiatives in collaboration with its partners at US colleges and universities on improving access, equity, and inclusion that ripple throughout the field of international education and we are grateful that our work is being recognized through this award.
+For many years, CAPA has supported a broad range of initiatives in collaboration with its partners at US colleges and universities on improving access, equity, and inclusion that ripple throughout the field of international education.
+We are grateful that our work is being recognized through this award.

 CAPA Spring 2020 Students hanging out on the Griffith College campus.